dick-the-deployer/dick/README.md

 Nowadays there exists several good, fully-blown tools for Continous Integration.
 Unfortunately these tools are build in a way that makes it really hard to build Continuous Delivery process aroud them, lacking scalability, pipelines or quick and easy configuration.

-Dick the Deployer address this issues, providing relatively simple on-premises service.
+Dick the Deployer address these issues, providing relatively simple on-premises service.
 Main features delivered by Dick are:

 * High Scallablity through distributed architecture.
 * Reactive interface.
-* Familliar concepts like project's nad group's.
+* Familliar concepts like project's and group's.
 * Configuration stored inside the project repository.

 ## Components